 While divisive political issues may have caused the Roman Empire to crumble centuries ago, modern day travelers can still find the remains of their magnificent structures.
 One doesn’t have to be an architectural design maven to appreciate what the Romans contributed to western civilization.
-Major sites throughout Europe and the Middle East showcase the remnants of Roman ancient cities while smaller sites offer an assortment of structures and artifacts.
+Major sites throughout Europe and the Middle East (which you can get to with some last minute flight deals) showcase the remnants of Roman ancient cities while smaller sites offer an assortment of structures and artifacts.

 At the larger sites, be prepared to walk through cobbled streets lined with towering columns and arched entryways that lead into temples, theaters, private homes, and public baths.
 Don’t forget to scout out the Roman aqueduct systems that still intrigue modern engineers.

-To start you on your Roman Empire adventure, plan an excursion to one of these four popular archeological sites while touring the nearby cities.
+To start you on your Roman Empire adventure, plan an excursion to one of these four popular archaeological sites while touring the nearby cities.

 While the city of Rome offers numerous places to view Roman architecture, we recommend going to Naples to see Herculaneum and Pompeii.
 Many experts consider Pompeii to be the best-preserved example of a Roman city prior to the first century C.E.
 Plan in advance the length of your stay and possibly arrange for a guide because one could easily wander around for hours.
 Add Herculaneum to your itinerary for a double dose of Roman architecture or to encounter fewer crowds.
 While Herculaneum may be smaller and less famous than Pompeii, the Herculaneum structures are more intact and easier to visualize.
 Herculaneum offers visible accouterments of wealth — decorative mosaics, elaborately decorated wall frescoes, marble accessories, and intricately carved statues.